CEO and Directors

 Louis’s significant achievements consist of direct mentoring initiatives as a Bradley Fighting Vehicle Mechanized Leaders Course Instructor and Stryker New Equipment Instructor and course writer.
 He trained more than 1,000 personnel, increasing the Army’s infantry readiness and war-fighting assets.
 After retiring, he worked as Liaison at the Infantry School, Center for Army Lessons Learned (CALL), Fort Benning, Georgia (2012-2014).

-Louis possesses a Bachelor of Science degree in Religion from Liberty University, and an Associate degree in General Education from Troy University.
-He is currently studying counseling in the Master’s degree program at Liberty University.
+Louis possesses a Bachelor of Science degree in Religion from Liberty University, an Associate degree in General Education from Troy University, and a Master of Arts degree in Professional Counseling from Liberty University.
+He currently works as a Mental Health Counselor.
 He joined the fraternity in Fall 2016, Epsilon-Kappa, MEN OF DISTINCTION (M.O.D), line number “EIGHT,” given the name “R.A.K.”
 His commitment to foster community youth programs with reliable mentoring resources has led to his appointment as Lambda D-R-E-A-M Director of Scholarship and Reserve Officer’s Training Corp (ROTC) Programs, responsible for identifying resources, grants, studentships, and other funding alternatives for continuous education opportunities for developing resourceful exceptional able youth.

 Director of Mentorship